 Query diagnostics provides two views: summarized and detailed.
 The summarized view "collapses" multiple related operations into a single operation.
 In this process, details collected by each operation are combined, and the exclusive durations are summed.
 No information is lost as part of this process.

 The summarized view provides an overview of what occurred during an evaluation for easy high-level review.
-If further breakdown is wanted for a specific operation, the user can look at the group ID and view the corresponding operations that were grouped in the detail view.
+If further breakdown is wanted for a specific operation, you can look at the group ID and view the corresponding operations that were grouped in the detail view.

 Explaining multiple evaluations

-When refreshing in the Power Query editor, there's a lot done behind the scenes to attempt to give you a fluent user experience.
-As an example, when you Refresh Preview, the evaluator will execute the final step of each given Query.
-But then in the background it sequentially runs n-1 steps, n-2, steps, and so on, so that if you step back through your steps, it's already available.
+When a refresh occurs in the Power Query editor, there's a lot done behind the scenes to attempt to give you a fluent user experience.
+As an example, when you Refresh Preview, the evaluator executes the final step of each given Query.
+But then in the background it sequentially runs n-1 steps, n-2, steps, and so on.
+So if you step back through your steps, it's already available.

 Diagnostics schema